| previous page | | view print |

 with double-printed gold and silver metallic rectangles.
 This may be the most beautiful

-Reference: Richard Miles, "The Prints of Paul Jacoulet"; Pacific Asia Musem and Robert G. Sawers Publishing; Pasadena and London; 1982, cat. p.
+and subtle of the Japanese subjects."
+(R. Miles) Reference: Richard Miles, "The Prints of Paul Jacoulet"; Pacific Asia Musem and Robert G. Sawers Publishing; Pasadena and London; 1982, cat. p.
 99, no. 47. |